 The mission of The Malee Scholarship is to provide financial assistance and mentorship to support and empower women of color as they pursue a career in type design.

 The Malee Scholarship is named after the co-founder of Sharp Type, Chantra Malee Montoya-Pimolwatana.

 Chantra is a first generation American.
 Her father is from Mahachai, Thailand, and her mother, American born, is of Spanish and Native American descent.
 Both instilled in her the value of her cultural background and womanhood from an early age.

 With a more culturally, ethnically, and gender-diverse community in type, we will introduce new ideas and inject new meaning into the field, further enriching and growing the industry both commercially and artistically.

-We don't anticipate or expect all of our applicants to share the same circumstances.
-Some of you may already have a foothold in the field, but need time the time to finally complete your typeface.
+We do not anticipate or expect all of our applicants to share the same circumstances.
+Some may already have a foothold in the field, but need the time to finally complete your typeface.
 Others may just be starting out and need a stepping stone to enter the industry.
-Our intention with this scholarship is to provide those with a strong and serious interest in type design with the financial assistance for anything that will support their progression as type-designers; from paying rent while they finish designing their typeface, to attending a type-design program where they can hone their typography skills.

 We recognize that proper mentorship and financial support can have a profound effect on an individual and their trajectory in life.
 We encourage all eligible candidates to apply.